yi-json/jsonyi.dev/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

+Hello World!
+I'm Jason, also known as [JSON](https://www.json.org/json-en.html).
+I'm currently a Generative AI Intern at [Scale AI](https://scale.ai/).

-Also known as [JSON](https://www.json.org/json-en.html), I'm a Software Development Engineer Intern at [AWS](https://aws.amazon.com/) in the [AWS Compute Optimizer](https://aws.amazon.com/compute-optimizer/) team, and was previously a Software Engineer Intern at [Fidelity Investments](https://www.fidelity.com/) in the [Account Opening](https://www.fidelity.com/open-account/overview) team.
+Previously, I was a Software Development Engineer Intern at [AWS](https://aws.amazon.com/) on the [Compute Optimizer](https://aws.amazon.com/compute-optimizer/) team, and a Software Engineer Intern at [Fidelity Investments](https://www.fidelity.com/) on the [Account Opening](https://www.fidelity.com/open-account/overview) team.

 I'm an undergraduate at [UNC-Chapel Hill](https://unc.edu) double-majoring in Computer Science (B.S) and Statistics (B.S).

 I was a Research Assistant at an NSF-funded Research Training Group (RTG) at the UNC Statistics Department under [Prof. Chudi Zhong](https://chudizhong.github.io/) where I optimized Interpretable ML Algorithms in C++ and Python.

 Courses I've been an Undergraduate Teaching Assistant for:
-* COMP 550: Algorithms (Spring 2025)
+* COMP 550: Algorithms (Fall 2025, Spring 2025)
 * COMP 211: System Fundamentals in C (Fall 2024)
 * COMP 210: Data Structures and Analysis in Java (Fall 2023, Spring 2024)

-My interests lie in low-latency development, operating systems, machine learning, and algorithms.
+My interests lie in AI/ML infrastructure, cloud computing,low-level development, and algorithms.

 Feel free to reach me at jasonyi [at] unc [dot] edu